Workflow Analysis Tree and applying changes

 Each node has settings you can change in the right pane by selecting the node.
 The bottom toolbar has buttons to edit the nodes, and to apply it to the data in the project.

-Data passes from the image measurement on the left to right, and top to bottom within the same level.
-The resulting output predictions are be visualized in the Breeze Table described below, the other tabs in Breeze for measurements, and in Recorder when you record data as a live preview.
+Data passes from left to right, starting at the measurement node, through the different levels of the tree, and top to bottom within the same level.
+The resulting output predictions are visualized in the Breeze Table described below, the other tabs in Breeze for measurements, and in Recorder guide when you record data as a live preview.

 To learn how to work with the Analysis Tree, see Workflow descriptor guide.